-Following the unprovoked and unjustified, unprecedented Russian aggression against Ukraine launched on 24 February 2022, the participation of Russia to this cooperation programme is suspended.
+cancelled.
 Following the unprovoked and unjustified, unprecedented Russian aggression against Ukraine and its impact, only the territories under the control of the sovereign Government of Ukraine are eligible under the programme.
-Regions currently under Russia’s military control will not be eligible, even if they are part of the Black Sea Basin.
+Regions currently under Russia’s military control will not be eligible.

 According to the decision of Ukraine submitted in the context of confirmation of the geographical coverage of the programme with a view to prepare the Implementing Act, the following districts from Donetsk are eligible: Bakhmut, Kramatorsk, Volnovakha, Mariupol, Pokrovsk.

-Following the unprovoked and unjustified, unprecedented Russian aggression against Ukraine started on 24 February 2022, the participation of Russia to this cooperation programme is suspended.
-The data concerning Russia gathered for the purpose of the territorial analysis are kept in the programme document: however, no Russian beneficiaries will be eligible under the programme until the suspension is lifted.